Xcraft-Inc/xcraft-core-cryo/doc/garbageCollector.md

             VALUES (0), (0), (0), (0), (0), (0), (0), (0), (0), (0) -- LIMIT X to 10 (max)
           )
           ORDER BY rowid DESC
-          LIMIT 4 -- Use 10 to keep 10 latest actions, etc.
+          LIMIT 4 -- Use 10 to keep 10 latest persist actions, etc.
         )
         ORDER BY rowid ASC
         LIMIT 1